 Let’s have a look at the table first.

-In countries with deeply ingrained beer traditions, local or specialized brands dominate:
+In countries with strong beer traditions, local or specialized brands are keeping their position:

-• Czech Republic: Pilsner Urquell leads with 50.2% penetration, a reflection of the Czech Republic’s status as the world’s beer capital.
-The country’s brewing heritage and pride in local production leave little room for global giants like Heineken.
+• Czech Republic: Pilsner Urquell leads with 50.2% penetration, a reflection of Czechia's status as the world’s capital of beer.
+Czechs simply love their own produce which leaves little room for global giants like Heineken.

-• Belgium: Duvel, a classic Belgian strong ale, leads with 46.5% penetration.
-In a market known for its craft beers and Trappist traditions, Heineken’s lighter lager profile struggles to compete.
+• Belgium: Duvel, a Belgian strong ale, leads with 46.5% penetration.
+Similarly to Czechia, Heineken’s lighter lager profile is falling behind.

 • Germany: Bittburger and Erdinger beer brands top the market both with a penetration around 11%.
-Germany’s Reinheitsgebot (beer purity law) and regional breweries create a challenging environment for international brands.
+That is a lot less than in the previous two markets but still a leading position, leaving Heineken lagging.

 Heineken: The Global Challenger of Local Markets Shines